-There were 51 resource consents monitored during this period with the following results.
+51 resource consents were monitored during this period with the following results.

-Fully Minor Moderate Significant Not actively Not Not given Not exercised Complying non non i .
-Non monitored operational at effect to (0) compliance compliance compliance (5) visit (8) (1) (2) (3) (4) (6) (7) 26 12 1 0 2 1 2 1 20 13 4 U) I 3 ı
+Fully Minor Moderate Significant Not Not Not given Not Complying non non Non actively operational effect to exercised compliance compliance compliance monitored at visit (1) (2) (3) (4) (5) (6) (7) (8) 26 13 4 0 3 1 3 1

 Compliance with consent conditions was down in this sector compared with last year although a greater number of consents were also monitored.
-The common non-compliance in this sector was around maintenance of erosion control measures and poor side casting practices in tracking and road formation.
+The common noncompliance in this sector was around maintenance of erosion control measures and poor side casting practices in tracking and road formation.
 The moderate non compliance was generally around forest harvesting activities where batter failures and poorly formed stormwater cut offs failed to meet consent conditions and resulted in some erosion and sediment discharges.